Rachit-Gandhi/ROS_for_Beginners_Udemy/ROS_setup_noetic.md

 rosrun ros_essentials_cpp listener.py
 ````

-If issue with Python Node Ros Run command please do the one below:
+If issue with Python Nodes rosrun command please do the one below:

 ````
 sudo apt install python-is-python3